Jamesfryer1998/algo_trading/README.md

 ### Live Trading (Current State)
 Live trading functionality is not available!

-This is currently in developmen, but if you wish to run you will need the IBKR TWS open
+This is currently in development, but if you wish to run you will need the IBKR TWS open and comment back the following in ```main.py```:

 ```
-python alog_trading/datastream.py
+    # run_live_trading("GBPUSD", 10000, "IBKR", api)
 ```

 In the final version, live trading will involve real-time data collection from Interactive Brokers (IBKR) every 10 seconds.
 The selected strategies will execute continuously based on this live data.